bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 **Note**: the database already has the users table, but if you run into issues, the migrations are available.

+In your solution, it is essential that you follow best practices and produce clean and professional results.
+You will be scored on your adherence to proper code style and good organization.
+Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
+It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

 > Include stretch goals in this section.
 These are additional things the student can do go beyond basic proficiency, and push their scores on the challenge up to a 3.
 Be clear that these are *not* required.
 Completing all of the tasks in the required section must be sufficient to  demonstrate proficiency of all sprint objectives, and earn a score of '2.